 But is that a true picture?

 Can you see how it’s not entirely so black and white?
-Yet, however you spin it, you won’t struggle to get by, and there’s always Google Translate, right?
+However you spin it, you won’t struggle to get by, and there’s always Google Translate, right?

-I’m going to say it again – yes and no!
+I’m going to repeat it – yes and no!

-There is also the question of whether you should rely on English in a country that doesn’t have the language as its first.
+There is also the question of whether you should rely on English in a country where English isn’t the first language.
 Really, no, you shouldn’t, not if you’re planning on staying for longer.
 For a holiday?
 Sure.
 It’s expected.
 But for longer stays, I’d really suggest you try to learn some words, even if they are just the basics.
 People will appreciate it, and it will make your life a little easier.

 What Is The Official Language Of Turkey?